Porting guidelines

 The top-down approach that we recommend is as follows:

-- Configure the build system to use the Cheerp compiler.
+1. Configure the build system to use the Cheerp compiler.
 Cheerp is derived from clang and it is mostly command line compatible with gcc/clang.

-- If your codebase is already multiplatform, use the Linux or Unix target as the starting point for the Cheerp version.
-Cheerp defines the
+2. If your codebase is already multiplatform, use the Linux or Unix target as the starting point for the Cheerp version.
+Cheerp defines the __CHEERP__ macro to make it possible to integrate Cheerp code in the platform specific sections of your codebases.

-idiom.
-You will be able to work those sections back in the code base later in the process, allowing you to prioritize the different parts. - This should get you quickly to a rough proof of concept, which you can integrate into a Web application and test.
+4. This should get you quickly to a rough proof of concept, which you can integrate into a Web application and test.

-- Fix type safety and platform specific issues as required to get your tests and benchmarks to run.
+5. Fix type safety and platform specific issues as required to get your tests and benchmarks to run.

-- Gradually reintroduce the commented sections of your code into the code base and test them, until you get to your complete application.
+6. Gradually reintroduce the commented sections of your code into the code base and test them, until you get to your complete application.

 Commenting out code

 We recommend to comment out whole methods as opposed to sections of code.
-Undefined functions/symbols do not stop Cheerp from generating the output JavaScript, so it is a valid approach to comment out whole methods that cause trouble by using the #ifndef __CHEERP__/#endif
+Undefined functions/symbols do not stop Cheerp from generating the output JavaScript, so it is a valid approach to comment out whole methods that cause trouble by using the #ifndef __CHEERP__/#endif idiom to proceed further with the porting.

 If you need to comment out subsections of a method we recommend the following idiom to avoid potential issues.